heroesm/socks5-suite/README.md

 It defaults to listening on port 1081 in all interfaces.

 ## socks5server_tranpsport.py
-Rewritten script of socks5server.py using relatively hight level asyncio transport and protocol functions.
+Rewritten script of socks5server.py using relatively high level asyncio transport and protocol functions.

 ## socks5server_stream.py
-Rewritten script of socks5server.py using hight level asyncio stream functions.
+Rewritten script of socks5server.py using high level asyncio stream functions.

 ## socks5client.py